 Paragraphs 6(1)(i) and 6(1)(j) of the COG-DR and OG-DR require that accidents, serious illnesses and incidents be reported "by the most rapid and practicable means" and "as soon as possible", respectively.
 In this context, these phrases are substantively the same as "immediately"; therefore the notification timelines for paragraphs 6(1)(i) and 6(1)(j) of the COG- DR and OG-DR are the same as the notification timelines that are expected where the term "immediately" appears.
-Refer to section 4 of this document for important guidance regarding the timing of this immediate notification.
+Refer to section 4 of the Guidelines for important guidance regarding the timing of this immediate notification.

 Paragraphs 6(1)(i) and 6(1)(j) of the COG-DR and OG-DR also require companies to submit prescribed reports pertaining to accidents, serious injuries, and incidents.
 These reports described are qualitatively the same as a DIR; therefore, companies must submit such reports within 12 weeks (84 days) of the initial notification.
-Refer to section 13 of this document for event reporting information requirements.
+Refer to section 13 of the Guidelines for event reporting information requirements.

-12.0 International and Interprovincial Power Line Damage Prevention Regulations (IPLDPR)
+12.0 International and Interprovincial Power Line Damage Prevention Regulations - Obligations of Holders of Permits and Certificates (IPLDPR-O)

-Section 6 of the IPLDPR - Obligations of Holders of Permits and Certificates require the holder to report any contraventions of the IPLDPR - Authorizations and any damage to its international or interprovincial power lines.
+Section 6 of the IPLDPR-O requires the holder to report any contraventions of the International and Interprovincial Power Line Damage Prevention Regulations - Authorizations (IPLDPR-A) and any damage to its international or interprovincial power lines.